Hamzadildar/WA-TOOLKIT/README.md

 Bulk WhatsApp messaging can help business and users who are looking to send important message to their contacts by reducing the time.
 It is like Unlimited automatic forwarding

-Recover Deleted WhatsApp Message: Get notified of deleted messages in WhatsApp chat & recover them with the help of WhatsTool.

 Video Splitter: This inbuilt tool from this app lets users split long videos to the WhatsApp status video time limit provided and post long videos in multiple status.

-Generate Chat Report: With this facility, you can analyze how many conversations have taken place, which contact is chatting the most.

 Automatically forward messages to all contacts: Instead of having broadcast lists or forwarding messages manually, you can forward/send messages to all your contacts in a single tap.

 Quick Reply: This app lets users enable Quick Reply options that allow you to message on WhatsApp by creating custom messages and use them as quick replies to save your time

-Chat Styles: Cool Font & Stylish Text for WhatsApp available on WhatsTool, you can write messages with cool fonts and send in stylish text messages to chat with your friends with special characters.

 Many users think this app helps in spying on their friends WhatsApp messages but it doesn't provide any spying tools.